gyang94/fluss/website/blog/2025-07-01-tiering-service.md

 ![](assets/tiering_service/tiering-split-generator.png)

+The **TieringSplitGenerator** is an important component that orchestrates efficient data synchronization between your real-time Fluss cluster and your lakehouse.
+It precisely calculates the data `"delta"`, i.e what's new or changed in Fluss but not yet committed to the lake and then generates **TieringSplit** tasks for each segment requiring synchronization.

-The **TieringSplitGenerator** calculates the precise data delta between your lakehouse and the Fluss cluster, then emits `TieringSplit` tasks for each segment that needs syncing.
-It uses a `FlussAdminClient` to fetch three core pieces of metadata:
+To achieve this, the `TieringSplitGenerator` leverages the `FlussAdminClient` to fetch three essential pieces of metadata:

+Let's reformat and enhance the description of the TieringSplitGenerator for better clarity and impact.

+Understanding the TieringSplitGenerator
+The TieringSplitGenerator is a crucial component that orchestrates efficient data synchronization between your real-time Fluss cluster and your lakehouse.
+It precisely calculates the data "delta"—what's new or changed in Fluss but not yet committed to the lake—and then generates TieringSplit tasks for each segment requiring synchronization.

+To achieve this, the TieringSplitGenerator leverages the FlussAdminClient to fetch three essential pieces of metadata:

-1. **Lake Snapshot**
+**Lake Snapshot**

-    - Invokes the lake metadata API to retrieve a `LakeSnapshot` object, which includes:
+The generator first invokes the lake metadata API to retrieve a **LakeSnapshot** object.
+This snapshot provides a complete picture of the current state of your data in the lakehouse, including:
-        - `snapshotId` (the latest committed snapshot in the data lake)
+   * `snapshotId:` The identifier for the latest committed snapshot in your data lake.
-        - `tableBucketsOffset` (a map from each `TableBucket` to its log offset in the lakehouse)
+   * `tableBucketsOffset:` A map that details the log offset in the lakehouse for each `TableBucket`.

-2. **Current Bucket Offsets**
+**Current Bucket Offsets**

-    - Queries the Fluss server for each bucket’s current log end offset, capturing the high-water mark of incoming streams.
+Next, the `TieringSplitGenerator` queries the Fluss server to determine the **current log end offset** for each bucket.
+This effectively captures the high-water mark of incoming data streams in real time within your Fluss cluster.

-3. **KV Snapshots (for primary-keyed tables)**
+**KV Snapshots (for primary-keyed tables)**

-    - Retrieves a `KvSnapshots` record containing:
+For tables that utilize primary keys, the generator also retrieves a **KvSnapshots** record.
+This record contains vital information for maintaining consistency with key-value stores:
-        - `tableId` and optional `partitionId`
+     * `tableId` and an optional `partitionId`.
-        - `snapshotIds` (latest snapshot ID per bucket)
+     * `snapshotIds:` The latest snapshot ID specific to each bucket.
-        - `logOffsets` (the log position to resume reading after that snapshot)
+     * `logOffsets:` The exact log position from which to resume reading after that snapshot, ensuring seamless data ingestion.

-With the `LakeSnapshot`, the live bucket offsets, and (when applicable) the `KvSnapshots`, the generator computes which log segments exist in Fluss but aren’t yet committed to the lake.
-It then produces one `TieringSplit` per segment—each split precisely defines the bucket and offset range to ingest—enabling incremental, efficient synchronization between real-time and historical storage.
+With the `LakeSnapshot`, the live bucket offsets from the Fluss cluster, and (where applicable) the `KvSnapshots`, the `TieringSplitGenerator` performs its core function: it computes which log segments are present in Fluss but have not yet been committed to the lakehouse.

+Finally, for each identified segment, it produces a distinct **TieringSplit**.
+Each `TieringSplit` precisely defines the specific bucket and the exact offset range that needs to be ingested.
+This meticulous process ensures incremental, highly efficient synchronization, seamlessly bridging your real-time operational data with your historical, cost-optimized storage.

 #### TieringSplit